Amazon Appstore

-Amazon Appstore is an app store for Android-compatible platforms operated by Amazon.com Services, LLC, a subsidiary of Amazon.
+Amazon Appstore was an app store for Android-compatible platforms operated by Amazon.com Services, LLC, a subsidiary of Amazon.
+On August 20, 2025, the Amazon Appstore became inaccessible on third party Android devices and apps bought from the Amazon Appstore no longer work on those devices, but will continue for Fire Tablets.

 The store is primarily used as the storefront for Amazon's Android-based Fire OS. including Amazon Fire tablets, and Amazon Fire TV digital media players, and can be sideloaded and installed manually on third-party Android devices.
 Some Android devices may also be bundled with Amazon Appstore as part of compensation agreements.
 It is also used as a source of Android software for runtime environments on BlackBerry 10 and Windows 11.
+The app was shut down on August 20, 2025.